bcamacho/celo-pwa-experiments/web3-boilerplate-p3/readme.md

 ### Configuring Project

-- In a new terminal session, navigate to the project folder part.
+- In a new terminal session, navigate to the project folder.
 - Install the project dependencies: ```npm i```
 - Navigate terminal session to _certs directory
 - Generate self-signed certificates